 - your file should contain evidence that documents a significant brain injury.
 Usually hospital records that document treatment for a head injury are extensive, including MRI reports, neuropsychological testing and therapy notes .
 Judges expect to see extensive medical records in head injury cases

 - your testimony at the hearing will be especially important.
 This is especially true if you previously worked at a job that required significant interaction with the public or if your job involved decision making or reasoning.
-The judge will listen carefully to your testimony to evaluate whether your thought processes are logical and if you can focus on the question at hand
+The judge will listen carefully to your testimony to evaluate whether your thought processes are logical and if you can focus on the question at hand.
+Further, I often ask witnesses such as a spouse, close friend or former co-worker to testify about changes that person has observed about your behavior

 - judges are usually open to the idea that a bad head injury may result in vision issues, personality changes, fatigue and anger management problems